 This might seem like a no-brainer because you have been preparing for weeks ahead of time, but be careful not to add stress by leaving things for the last minute.
 Make sure you have all your church media needs cared for ahead of time.
 The last thing you want to do is have to call tech support for your screens and worship software the night before (though Easter support is available for MediaShout customers through the Plus Membership).

 Make sure everything is updated and running smoothly, and be sure to run through the full service with your production team ahead of time.
 All your media and graphics should be looked over before rehearsals even start.
 Doing this will eliminate stress for your church staff and volunteers.
 Just like the musicians prepare and learn songs, the church media volunteers must do the same.

 3) Use A Checklist to Remember Technical Ins-and-Outs

 Your media ministry (and maybe others like the children’s ministry) relies heavily on software and computers.
 This means you need to make sure your software is up to date, even for regular weekly gatherings aside from Easter.
-One huge example is your church presentation software.
+One huge example is your worship presentation software.
 Make sure you’ve downloaded any available updates, or if you run an older version, consider upgrading to the latest one like MediaShout 7 for better features and functionality.
 Do this well in advance with plenty of time to implement any changes before the big day.